Eligibility and Scheduling

 Q: As an employer, I designated an employer coordinator to manage employee vaccinations.
 Is that still necessary?

-A: Since we are going forward with an age-based vaccination schedule, you are no longer required to upload rosters of your employees.
+A: Since Connecticut is now using an age-based vaccination schedule, you are no longer required to upload rosters of your employees.

 Q: Is the COVID-19 vaccine mandatory?

-A: No. The state of Connecticut is not mandating vaccination.
+A: No. The state of Connecticut is not mandating vaccinations.

 Safety and Efficacy